WHAT WE BELIEVE

-We believe the Scriptures are true, authoritative and sufficient, inspired of God, and the final authority for faith and practice.
-The Old and New Testaments are the special revelation of God to Man, and inerrant and infallible in their original writing (2 Timothy 3:16-17; Isaiah 40:8; Luke 16:7).
+We believe the Scriptures are true, authoritative, and sufficient.
+We believe they are inspired of God, and the final authority for faith and practice.
+The Old and New Testaments are the special revelation of God to Man, and inerrant and infallible (without error) in their original writing (2 Timothy 3:16-17; Isaiah 40:8; Luke 16:7).

 We believe that there is only one true God, Creator of heaven and earth, who eternally exists in three distinct persons: Father, Son and Holy Spirit (John 1:1; 2 Corinthians 13:14; Matthew 28:19).

 We believe God is eternal, all knowing, present everywhere, and all-powerful.
 He is holy, righteous, and just (Psalm 147:5; Psalm 33:6; Jeremiah 23:24; 139:7-10).

 We believe in the eternal Father of our Lord Jesus Christ, who out of nothing created heaven, earth, and all that is in them.
 He upholds and governs them out of his sovereignty and providence (Gen. 1-2; Ex.
 20:11; Ps.
 33:6; Acts 4:24; 14:15; Ps.
 104; Matt.
 6:30; 10:29; Eph.
 1:1; John 1:12-13; Rom.
 8:15-16; Gal.
 4:4-7).